swvanderlaan/qklearn/README.md

 ## CURRENTLY IN BETA!
 Tools for Parallelized Machine Learning using `sklearn` on a [qsub](http://pubs.opengroup.org/onlinepubs/009696799/utilities/qsub.html)-based High-Performance Cluster architecture

+## Features
+`qklearn` currently features:
+- K-Fold cross-validation for classification (untested) and regression (tested) problems.
+- Feature importances, and feature importance plots when estimators support this.

 ## Installation
 Use pip to install `qklearn` from this repository:
 ```pip install git+git://github.com/tbezemer/qklearn```